bejibay/CMS-and-Comment-System/readme.md

-# A Content Management System (CMS)
+# Contentgo
+* With Contentgo(A CMS), a user can log into the admin centre and publish content into the internet.
+* He can also upload images and video along with the content.
+* The index page is a template which retrieves and list all published contents.
+* A new page can be written and its content saved into database to be retrieved for publish
+* A new post can be written and its content saved into database to be retrieved for publish.
-built witn PHP OOP concept and MYSQL
+* The development is built with PHP OOP, HTML, CSS and JavaScript

-## Technologies:
-PHP, HTML, CSS, JAVASCRIPT

-## User Interface
-* index.php template for home page
-* posts.php template for each post or article
-* 404.php template for not found url
-* header.php template for header
-* footer.php template for footer
-* admin.php template for login or register or password reset
-* dashboard.php template for administrative
-  functions

-## Scripts
+## Applications
+* The Contentgo can be used for publishing and building a blog and other related websites.
+* It can be enhanced with more functionalities to suit one's purpose.

+##Scripts
+*config.php for configuration settings
-* class folder for classes
+*classes folder for classes
-* config.php for mysql database setup
-* admin.php for register and login
 * functions.php for all functions
+* admin.php for user registration and login
 * dashboard.php for all administration functions